kenbaird13/re-create-public-smp/README.md

-# re-create-public-smp
+# Re:Create Public SMP offical modpack
-A modpack for the Re:Create public SMP
+This is the modpack for the Re:Create public SMP.